 154 Krog Street NE #170, Atlanta, GA 30307

-Square Feet Studio is highlighted for its number of award-winning restaurant designs in Atlanta, but also for the thoughtful nature of its projects, which go out of their way to honor Atlanta’s history and celebrate the Southern spirit.
-Run by John Bencich and Vivian Bencich, Square Feet Studio, an Atlanta-based architecture, planning, and design firm, is the recipient of several awards.
+Square Feet Studio is not only known for its award-winning restaurant designs in Atlanta, but also for the thoughtful nature of its projects.
+The firm goes out of its way to honor the city’s history and celebrate the Southern spirit through timeless and culturally relevant projects.
+Led by founding principals John Bencich, Vivian Bencich, and partner Blake Burton, the firm offers architecture, planning, and design services to a diverse market.
 The firm prioritizes environmentally sustainable resources in all matters of design, in order to minimize environmental impact while maximizing long-term quality and function.
-Square Feet Studio’s designs have been featured in Zagat, Retail Design Blog, Hospitality Design, Curbed Atlanta, Atlanta Business Chronicle, Vogue, Imbibe and many more.
-Although the firm excels in a number of project types, some of its most high-end and artistic designs exist in restaurant settings in and around Atlanta.
+Many of its works have been featured in Zagat, Retail Design Blog, Hospitality Design, Curbed Atlanta, Atlanta Business Chronicle, Vogue, Imbibe, and many more.
+Although the firm excels in a number of project types, some of its most high-end and highly-acclaimed designs exist in restaurant settings, with projects found across the city.

 “I have always been fascinated with making things and knew I wanted to be an architect since I was in high school.
 Upon completion of my degrees at Georgia Tech and working in the profession for 9 years, my wife and I launched Square Feet Studio so we could have a practice in which architecture, planning and interior design were inseparable.
 That was not the status quo at the time.
 The disciplines were siloed and firms specialized or has separate “studios” doing planning or interior design.
 We thought that was unnatural.
 In the 17 years we’ve been practicing together, we’ve found that our integrate approach allows us to have more honest conversations with our clients because we are discussing their needs in terms of how people respond to complete experiences rather that in the unnatural buckets created by the profession.
 We can talk about the traffic patterns, the parti and the window treatments in the same conversation. ” – John Bencich

 Staplehouse started as an underground supper club founded by Ryan and Jen Hidinger.
 Located in a historic brick building, the space was once a general store.
-With renovation, the building has become an open-kitchen restaurant with a cozy outdoor space, walls coated in ivy, and a brand-new dining patio with a prep kitchen built in the shadows of a large oak tree.
+After it was renovated, the building became an open-kitchen restaurant with a cozy outdoor space, walls coated in ivy, and a brand-new dining patio with a prep kitchen built in the shadows of a large oak tree.
 A private dining area with scenic views sits above the main level, and a side room houses The Giving Kitchen, a nonprofit dedicated to supporting local, struggling restaurants.
 The design for Staplehouse was the grand prize winner of the 2016 Contract Magazine Inspirations Award and was the winner of the 2016 City of Atlanta Urban Design Commission Award of Excellence.
 Another Square Feet Studio project, White Oak Kitchen, won the 2012 Atlanta Downtown Design Excellence Award and the 2013 Award of Merit from the International Interior Design Association (IIDA), Georgia’s Best of the Best in Hospitality Design.
-Inspired by the client’s appreciation for creating high-quality whiskey, the restaurant is decorated with barrels, steel straps, and oak slats.
-Charred wood panels warmed by dim lighting add a layer of sophistication, and the skyline of Atlanta is visible through windows that are 22 feet tall.
+Inspired by the client’s appreciation for high-quality whiskey, the restaurant is decorated with barrels, steel straps, and oak slats.
+Charred wood panels warmed by dim lighting add a layer of sophistication.
+To elevate the patron’s dining experience, the building showcases a stunning view of the Atlanta skyline.